DenisMikhaylov/WS-011-Windows-Server-2019-Administration/Instructions/Labs/LAB_AK_09_Implementing_RDS_in_Windows_Server.md

 ##### Create and configure a session collection using Windows PowerShell

-> **NOTE**:<!-- Same comment about making this normal text.
-And if you do, delete the second sentence. --> We will now create and configure the session collection using Windows PowerShell.
+> **NOTE**: We will now create and configure the session collection using Windows PowerShell.
 The previous steps were included to demonstrate how to create a session collection using Server Manager.

 1. ON **SEA-RDS1**, right-click or access the context menu for the **Start** button, and then select **Windows PowerShell (Admin)**.
-2. In the **Administrator: Windows PowerShell** window, enter the following command, and then select Enter:<br>
+2. In the **Administrator: Windows PowerShell** window, enter the following command, and then select Enter:
 `New-RDSessionCollection –CollectionName IT –SessionHost SEA-RDS1.Contoso.com –CollectionDescription “This Collection is for the IT department in Contoso” –ConnectionBroker SEA-RDS1.Contoso.com`
 3. Wait for the command to complete, which will take approximately 1 minute.
 4. Maximize **Server Manager**, and then select **Overview**.